 T: There are moments in your life that you don’t love, yes.
 Does that mean that you hate your life?

 C: No, it doesn’t actually… but what if?

 T: So, if a friend of you would tell you this “Claire.
 I love most things in my life, but sometimes there are moments I don’t like.”
-Would you think that “Oh, she actually hates her life.”
+Would you think that “Oh, she hates her life.”

 C: No, actually, I wouldn’t.
 When you put it that way, I guess it is normal not to like every thing in one’s life.

-C: Yeah, you are right.
+C: You are right.